Connecticut Court Records

 Are Warrants Public Records in Connecticut?

 Yes.
 According to the Connecticut Freedom of Information Act, all warrant records maintained by or kept on file by any law enforcement agency are public records.
-Therefore, anyone can inspect or copy such records during the agency's regular office or business hours.
+Therefore, anyone may inspect or copy such records during the agency's regular office or business hours.
 Generally, juvenile and unexecuted search warrants are not open to the public in Connecticut.
 Per Connecticut Code Sec.
 54-33c(b), a judge will not disclose copies of affidavits supporting a warrant application if:

-- The safety of a confidential informant would be at risk;
+- The safety of a confidential informant would be at risk.

-- The search is part of an ongoing investigation;
+- The search is part of an ongoing investigation.

 - If it would require disclosure of information or material deemed confidential by Chapter 959a.